henrikhoff/WPCM/readme.txt

 * Courses - Name, description, lecturers
 * Schedule - Course, date, place, url to page/file with more information.

+The plugin has very basic styling with css, relying mostly on the current theme to style things like typography, margins, paddings and so on.
+The plugin style is made to be responsive (works well on both small and big screens) and tested with the default 2013 theme.

+Javascript is required to be enabled in the browser for the schedule page to work

 This plugin was developed since I couldn't find any other plugin that provided this functionality, and I needed it for the home page of the Swedish educational company Utbildningsglädje (http://www.utbildningsgladje.nu).

 What I needed was to manage lecturers that can hold different courses and create a schedule with courses to be held at different locations.